JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/entropies.md

 generalized_dim
 ```
 ---
-!!! warn "Be wary when using `generalized_dim`"
+!!! danger "Be wary when using `generalized_dim`"
     As stated clearly by the documentation string, calling `generalized_dim` performs a lot of automated steps by calling other functions (see below)
     with default arguments.
 It is actually more like a convenient bundle than
-    an actual function and therefore you should be very careful when using it.
+    an actual function and therefore you should be careful
+    when considering the validity of the returned number.

 ```@docs
 estimate_boxsizes